 GREEK YOGURT GLAZE –

-- 1/2 cup plain greek yogurt or non dairy coconut greek yogurt
+- 2 tbsp plain greek yogurt or non dairy greek yogurt

-- Cut the stems of your strawberries and add them to the blender along with your egg, cream, milk.
+- Cut the stems of your strawberries and add them to the blender along with your milk.
+Blend until a smoothie like mixture is formed.

-- Once blended, turn the blender on low and slowly add in your flour/sugar mixture.
+- Once blended, turn the blender on low and slowly add in your egg, melted butter or oil, and vanilla.
+Gently blend until combined.

-- Next carefully pour (from the blender) the batter into each donut hole.
-If you want them to be a perfect shape, you will need to use a pastry bag or ziplock bag to fill instead.
-But I found that the blender spout still works great!
+- Next, spoon the combined batter into greased donut pan.
+If you want the donuts to be a perfect shape, you will need to use a pastry bag or ziplock bag to fill instead.
+But I found that a spoon still works great! * We filled two of these donut pans to get 10-12 donuts

-- Place in oven for 15-20 minutes.
+- Place in donut pan in oven on center rack for 15-17 minutes.
 Check at 15 to see if they are golden brown.

-- While donuts are baking, you can fix the glaze.
+- While donuts are baking, mix the glaze.

 - Once donuts are baked, remove from oven and let them cool for 5 -10 minutes.